 Students begin their international affairs (INTL) coursework with INTL 1100 “Introduction to Global Issues” in the UGA General Education Requirements.
 INTL 1100 introduces the topics and issues political scientists in these fields study.
 The major requires 30 hours of course credit (10 courses) beyond INTL 1100.
 These ten courses are divided into four areas: a set of core requirements, a primary field, a secondary field, and electives that count toward the major.

 The Major Core Requirement

-The major core is composed of one of the following two courses: INTL 3200 (Introduction to International Relations) and INTL 3300 (Introduction to Comparative Politics).
+The major core is composed of following two courses: INTL 3200 (Introduction to International Relations) and INTL 3300 (Introduction to Comparative Politics).
 These courses provide a theoretical background in the two major subfields in international affairs.
 Either INTL 3200 or INTL 3300 is required as a prerequisite before a student may enroll in other INTL courses that count toward the major’s requirements.

 Course Descriptions and Honors Options

 Brief course descriptions and syllabi for INTL classes, as well as other SPIA classes, are available and searchable through the online UGA Bulletin under the “courses” tab and under the “courses” option in the “Undergraduate” tab in the menu of this page.

 Some INTL courses are offered exclusively as Honors classes; these classes are designated with an H suffix on the course number.
 Courses that are not so designated may nevertheless be taken for Honors credit (as an honors option) if a full-time faculty member teaches the course.
 Please speak with a member of the SPIA or Honors Program advising staff for more information.